ascv/HyperLogLog/README.md

 393810339
 ```

-HyperLogLogs can be merged.
-This is done by taking the maximum value of their
+`HyperLogLog` objects can be merged.
+This is done by taking the maximum value
-respective registers:
+of their respective registers:
 ```
 >>> red = HyperLogLog(k=4)
 >>> red.add('hello')